These guidelines help you implement Google Pay within your apps.

 The Google Pay button should have a minimum width of 90 dp.
 All "Buy with Google Pay" payment buttons should have a minimum width of 152 dp.

-Use either the Google Pay logo or the Google Pay mark when showing Google Pay as a payment option during your payment flows.
-Choose the option that best matches the way in which other payment options are displayed.
+Use only the Google Pay mark provided below when you show Google Pay as a payment option in your payment flows.

 You may use text to indicate Google Pay as a payment option and to promote Google Pay in your marketing communication.Capitalize the letters "G" and "P"

 Always use an uppercase "G" and an uppercase "P" followed by lowercase letters.
-Don't capitalize the full name "GOOGLE PAY" unless matching the typographic style in your UI.
+Don't capitalize the full name "GOOGLE PAY" unless it's to match the typographic style in your UI.
 Never use an uppercase "GOOGLE PAY" in your marketing communication.Don't abbreviate Google Pay

 Always write out the words "Google" and "Pay."Match the style in your UI

-"Google Pay" should be set in the same font and typographic style as the rest of the text in your UI.
-Don't try to mimic Google's typographic style.Don't translate Google Pay
+Set "Google Pay" in the same font and typographic style as the rest of the text in your UI.
+Don't mimic Google's typographic style.Don't translate Google Pay

-"Google Pay" should always be written in English.
+Always write "Google Pay" in English.
 Don't translate it to another language.Use the trademark symbol the first time "Google Pay" appears in marketing communication

-When using "Google Pay" in your marketing communication, you'll need to show the trademark symbol, ™, the first or most prominent time it appears.
-Don't use the trademark symbol when indicating Google Pay as a payment option in your UI.
+When you use "Google Pay" in your marketing communication, show the trademark symbol, ™, the first or most prominent time that it appears.
+Don't use the trademark symbol to indicate Google Pay as a payment option in your UI.

-"Google Pay" should be set in the same font and typographic style as the rest of the text in your UI.
+Set "Google Pay" in the same font and typographic style as the rest of the text in your UI.

-When displaying payment information on confirmation pages and email receipts, make sure you indicate the customer has paid with Google Pay.
+When you display payment information on confirmation pages and email receipts, make sure you indicate that the customer has paid with Google Pay.